frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 2. Our `consoleLogResult` function takes a callback and prints its result to the console
 3. Because we need to pass an argument to our callback function (`greeting`), we need to invoke it as part of the argument passed to `consoleLogResult`.
 Here we are using the arrow function syntax to do so.

 > Functions such as `consoleLogResult` whose purpose is to execute their callback functions and do something with their value are known as _higher order functions_.
-You will learn shortly about many built in higher order functions so it's good to know what that means.

 ### Objects
   - A collection of **key value pairs** with each key representing the name of a piece of data and the value being the value of that key.